ovh/docs/pages/public_cloud/public_cloud_databases/databases_13_update_your_cluster_flavor/guide.en-gb.md

 ---
-title: Update your cluster flavor
+title: Public Cloud Databases - How to update your service flavor
 excerpt: Find out how to adjust the flavor of your cluster
-updated: 2023-07-10
+updated: 2024-05-15
 ---

 ## Objective